Shoulder surgery (rotator cuff repair)

 The rotator cuff is formed of four tendons and the adjacent muscles that attach your arm to the top of your shoulder blade.
 Overuse or injury can cause tears in the tendons.

 Sometimes impingement or small tears get better on their own with the help of anti-inflammatory painkillers and a change in the activity that may have caused them.
 A steroid and local anaesthetic injection into your shoulder can sometime reduce pain.
-However if you have a large tear or your symptoms continue to get worse surgery may be your only option.
+However if you have a large tear or your symptoms continue to get worse an operation may be your only option.

 What happens during rotator cuff repair surgery?